-The circular economy is about rethinking how we use our raw materials and resources to create a sustainable economy free of waste and emissions.
-It means shifting from the current linear model of "take, make, waste" to an economy where we "reduce, reuse, recycle".
+The circular economy is about rethinking how we use our raw materials and resources to create a sustainable economy free of waste and pollution.
+It means shifting from the current linear model of 'take, make, waste' to an economy where we 'reduce, reuse, recycle'.
 But moving to a real circular economy is not only about sharing or recycling.
 We also have to design differently, sell differently, value differently, treat risk differently, and finance differently.
 That's where ING comes in.

-We want to be more than a thought leader-we want our actions to lead the way.
-That's why we started the Orange Circle, ING's circular economy programme, which has the ultimate ambition to help our clients make the transition from ownership to access.
-More details on the circular economy and ING's sustainable project can be found on ing.com and in the newsroom.
+We started the Orange Circle, ING's circular economy programme, which has the ultimate ambition of helping our clients to make the transition from ownership to access.
+We have already completed a number of deals.
+In 2018, ABN AMRO, ING and Rabobank launched finance guidelines for the circular economy.
+The guidelines provide a better insight into the role of the financial community for the transition towards a circular economy.
+More details on the circular economy and ING's sustainable project can be found on inq.com and in the newsroom.